nand2mario/nand2mario.github.io/content/posts/2025/486tang_486_on_a_credit_card_size_FPGA_board/index.md

 <!--more-->

+*Thanks to everyone coming from Hacker News!
+If 486Tang caught your eye, I share [progress updates and related projects](https://x.com/nand2mario) over on X.*

 ## 486Tang Architecture

 Every FPGA board is a little different.
 Porting a core means moving pieces around and rewiring things to fit.
 Here are the major components in 486Tang: